CesiumGS/gltf-pipeline/README.md

 npm run jsdoc
 ```

-The documentation will be placed in the `doc` folder.
+The documentation will be placed in the `/doc` folder.

 ## Contributions